Skip to Content

 • Predatory instinct

-• Memory without end.
+• Memory without end but tormented forgetting.

 To turn is not to erase who you were.
 It is to magnify it.
+Love becomes consuming.
+Grief becomes eternal.
+Ambition becomes Empires and wrath becomes extinction.
+We do not lose humanity, we are burdened with too much of it.

 III — The Four Sanguine Classes